 How does Retiready Stability manage risk?

-Retiready Stability uses a combination of diversification and complex investments called derivatives to minimise large fluctuations up or down in value.
+Retiready Stability uses a combination of diversified and complex investments (called derivatives) to help minimise large fluctuations up or down in value.
+The main focus of the fund is to preserve the existing value of the savings you have built up.

-Diversification means investing in lots of different types of investment (shares, bonds, cash, property), world regions, types of company and fund managers to reduce the risk of relying on one type alone.
+Diversification means investing in lots of different investment types (shares, bonds, cash, commercial property) different world regions, different types of companies and different fund managers, in order to reduce the risk of relying on one type alone.

 However, there are risks in using derivatives: